miguelross/xasos/README.md

-# xaos
+# xasos
-Exstream audible operating system protable and the principal use is for the xastation console.
+Exstream audible operating system portable and the principal use is for the xastation console.